Comalcalco: The Edge of the Mayan World

 Despite being one of the most powerful Mayan cities in history, Calakmul only attracts a fraction of the attention of sites like Chichén Itzá.
 Located deep in the jungle about two hours by

-About 50 km southeast of Campeche lies the former mighty city of Edzná, one of Mexico’s most under-appreciated Mayan ruins.
-Known for its unique five-story pyramid, the site is not only well-preserved, but
+Deep in the jungle, about 50 km southeast of Campeche, lies the once-mighty city of Edzná, one of Mexico’s most under-appreciated Mayan ruins.
+Known for its unique five-story pyramid, the site is not

 Located 62 km south of Mérida, Uxmal is one of Mexico’s most outstanding archaeological sites.
 Not only are its structures monumental in scale, but many are adorned with some of the most beautiful